uhray/boilerplate/doc/js.md

 |       ├── template.mustache
 ```

 This is where the bulk of the web development takes place.
+The public javascript will work from within the loaded view (see [views](views.md)), to modify any content on the page.
 The js folder structure the "dynamic frontend design" with the following sections:

 * [Configuration](#configuration) - establishing paths for javascript
 * [Router](#router) - initializes pages and directs to a controller based on the url